michael-seibert-le/michael_le_python_scripts/le_create_log_under_chosen_host/README.md

  4. IT CREATES A LOG NAME UNDER YOUR SELECTED HOST

-# REQUIREMENT - you must have your Logentries Account_Key and have at least one host in your account.
+REQUIREMENT(S) - you must have your Logentries Account_Key and have at least one host in your account.

 Usage: